Suggestions for Day Trips

 Suggestions for Day Trips - Cumberland Gap

 Located about 60 miles to the northwest, the Cumberland Gap was one of the first gateways to the west.
-The Visitor Center is located on U.S. Highway 25E just south of Middlesboro, Kentucky, and houses a museum with hands-on exhibits, a book sales outlet, and an auditorium featuring two films.
-More at the National Parks website, or here at “Another Walk in the Park” website.
+Explore the Visitor Center, situated along U.S. Highway 25E, just south of Middlesboro, Kentucky.
+Here, a museum awaits, replete with hands-on exhibits, a book sales outlet, and an auditorium featuring two films.
+For further exploration, venture to the National Parks website or Another Walk in the Park website.

 Bryson City, NC